It's all about team-playing¶

 I think one possible strategy is to focus on a single evaluation metric, and a single skill:

 Almost all low-hanging fruits that a single bright person could take are already taken, the problems that are left to solve as a society are the hard problems, and they all require teamwork.
 The easier problems are being automated away as I type.
-So, arguably, the best possible skill in the near future is being an effective team-player.
+So, I argue, the most important skill today is being an effective team-player.
 If we strive to turn our students into exactly that, we are giving them the best education possible, and we are giving society the best possible return on that investment.